Ramea

 Ramea is a small village in Newfoundland and Labrador located on Northwest Island, one of a group of five major islands located off the south coast of Newfoundland, Canada.
 The island is approximately 3.14 km long by 0.93 km wide (1.95 miles by 0.58 miles).
 The other major islands in the archipelago are Great (or Big) Island, Middle Island, Harbour Island, and South West Island.

 Ramea is inaccessible by road and is serviced by an intra-provincial ferry in Burgeo.

 History

 The community, originally settled in the early 19th century for its proximity to rich fishing grounds and safe anchorages, was once a thriving fishing village.
 The town of Ramea was incorporated in 1951.
 It was probably named for Le Ramée, a street in Saint Peter Port, the capital of Guernsey.

 From 1949 to 1970, businesswoman Marie Penny owned and operated John Penny & Sons, one of the largest frozen fish companies in Newfoundland during the 20th century.
 Since the cod moratorium of 1992, the isolated community has struggled to survive, having declined to about 50% of its peak population of 1,120 in the 1970s.

+In 1993, St. Boniface All Grade School, the only school in the community, burnt down.
+The school was later rebuilt.

 A Come Home Year for Ramea was held in 2009.

 Ramea is home to a large number of plants, which include the purple pitcher plant and bakeapple.
 Furthermore, the island and surrounding islands serve as a fall and winter home to many migratory seabirds.